mxagar/eda_fe_summary/README.md

 			- Permutation feature importance: selected feature values are shuffled and difference between predicted targets is evaluated
 			- Partial Dependency Plots (PDP): all values of a feature are ranged from its minimum to its maximum and the average outcome is computed and plotted.
 - If text reports need to be saved, convert them to figures: `plt.text()`.
+- In production, avoid leaving default parameters to models, because defaults can change.
+Instead, save parameters in YAML files and load them as dicts; we can pass them to models at instantiation!
+Of course, dict key-values must be as defined in the model class.

 ## Tips for Production